mozilla/fxa/packages/fortress/README.md

 1. get a local copy of the repository: `git clone https://github.com/mozilla/fxa`
 1. `cd fxa/packages/fortress`
 1. install dependencies: `npm install`
-1. generate keys `node scripts/gen_keys.js`
-1. run the server: `npm start`
+1. run the server: `npm run dev`
 1. visit it in your browser: `http://localhost:9292/`
-1. hack and reload! (web resources don't require a server restart)
+1. if you want to develop even faster, open a new terminal window and run `npm run ui`
+1. now you can go to `http://localhost:5000` and develop without having to ever restart the server or refresh the browser

 [git]: http://git-scm.org
 [node]: http://nodejs.org